dgroomes/llm-api-playground/README.md

   probably not as easy as just feeding it the text?
 UPDATE: what I want is a "semantic search" product over my own data.
   I should be able to make that with embeddings?
 Also take care to note that you can use AI for semantic search, but you don't need *generative* AI for the actual response (I think?
 We want to "classify" the query as one of a few Q&As...)
-* [ ] Consider using the OpenAI CLI (a Python package).
+* [ ] SKIP (I'll stick with HTTP requests) Consider using the OpenAI CLI (a Python package).
 Using the API directly from Insomnia is always a good start but if I want to "if-this-then-that" then I need to reach for a program.
 UPDATE: LangChain is the way to go for if-this-then-that code beyond "hello world" examples, and LangChain has all sorts of well-thought-out "chains" of AI-based automation.
 * [ ] SKIP (I'm using the CodeGPT plugin) Intellij plugin.
 While the ChatGPT UI is overall excellent and I get lots of usage out of it, really want a chat